murilogustineli/wordle/README.md

 ## Quickstart

-Install the `wordle` module in _"editable"_ mode, which means changes to the Python files will be immediately available without needing to reinstall the package.
+Install the `wordle` package in _"editable"_ mode, which means changes to the Python files will be immediately available without needing to reinstall the package.

 ### 1. Install `uv`: